A weekend in Pals: medieval streets, rice fields, and a quieter side of Costa Brava

 Sit outside with a glass of vermouth… or three

 Just off Carrer Major, there’s a spot with a few tables outside and vines growing up the wall!
 It kind of looks like someone’s patio, not a business.
 But if you sit down, someone will bring you a menu: local vermouth, olives, anchovies, maybe a house-made coca (flatbread).
-No branded umbrellas.
-No laminated signs.
+No branded umbrellas or laminated signs.
 Just a small, relaxed place to sit for an hour and let the day stretch out.

 Catch sunset from the edge of the town wall